Minimum Class Attendance Policy

 Students must be given the opportunity to make up tests and other work missed due to an excused absence for a religious observance.
 Make up tests may entail an alternative examination, or other accommodation which allows the student not to be penalized for an excused absence for a religious observance.

-If students know in advance that they must miss one or more final examinations because of religious observance, they should notify in writing the Assistant Dean for Student Services no later than the last day to submit exam rescheduling forms.
-If a conflict arises after this deadline, the students should notify Assistant Dean for Student Services as soon as they become aware of the conflict.
+If students know in advance that they must miss one or more final examinations because of religious observance, they should notify in writing the Assistant Dean for Student Development no later than the last day to submit exam rescheduling forms.
+If a conflict arises after this deadline, the students should notify Assistant Dean for Student Development as soon as they become aware of the conflict.
 The School of Law may require documentation of a student's religious observance.